Soaring Q1 revenues for Google and Facebook could spell good news for global news industry - Press Gazette

 Alphabet and Facebook first quarter 2020 results

 Alphabet reported total revenues of $41.2bn for the first three months of 2020, up 13 per cent on the same period last year.
 Most of Alphabet’s revenues – $33.8bn in this quarter – come from advertising.
+The company’s net income for the period was $6.8bn.

 Chief executive Sundar Pichai said: